 The library has been building its collection on the history of printing since 1910.
-It is now one of the most important typographical collections in the country.
+It is now one of the most important collections on typography and the history of printing in the country.
 (More information about the Updike Collection)

 Based on a group of whaling logbooks assembled by Paul C. Nicholson, the Nicholson Whaling Collection is now home to nearly 800 logbooks, documenting over 1,000 voyages.
 (More information about the Nicholson Collection)

 The Caleb Fiske Harris Collection on the Civil War and Slavery was the first collection acquired by Providence Public Library.
 It was purchased for $2,000 in 1884, not long after the Library was founded, from the estate of Mr. Harris, a Providence book collector.
 A large portion of the money used to purchase the collection was received through a fund originally set up to purchase books for soldiers at the Portsmouth Grove Hospital, which was closed before the money could be used.
 Sidney S. Rider, a Providence publisher and bookseller, handled the sale of the collection.

 Several important gifts of books on the Civil War were later added to the collection, and today it is the Library’s largest special collection.
 It contains more than 10,000 books, pamphlets, manuscripts, ephemera and newspapers.
 There are hundreds of 18th century pamphlets relating to slavery worldwide; there is a large collection of editions and translations of Harriet Beecher Stowe’s Uncle Tom’s Cabin, together with other books by and about her.
 The collection also contains a number of letters written home by Rhode Island soldiers who served in the Civil War.